Schrolli91/BOSWatch/README.md

 Now the script downloads and compile all needed data.
 At the end you can find the Programm in `/home/pi/bos/BOSWatch`

+Caution, script don't install a Webserver with PHP and MySQL.
+So you have to make up manually if you want to use MySQL support.

 ### Requirements
 - RTL_SDR (rtl_fm)